Creative Writing (MFA)

 Part-time options are available

-Here at Columbia College Chicago, we have spent two years revamping our Creative Writing MFA into a single, seamless program that allows you to take classes in as many genres as you like (poetry, fiction, or nonfiction).
-Our new MFA supports hybrid writing that combines elements of more than one genre.
+Our Creative Writing MFA is a single, seamless program that allows you to take classes in as many genres as you like (poetry, fiction, or nonfiction).
+This MFA supports hybrid writing that combines elements of more than one genre.

 We're interested in the rich literary history by which the genres are traditionally constituted, and in the ways in which such definitions may fall away.

 Writing of all kinds happens here in a supportive, exceptionally creative community.

 As a full- or part-time student in the Creative Writing MFA program at Columbia, you'll be a member of a vibrant community of writers of fiction, nonfiction, poetry, and hybrid work across genres.
 Innovative and exploratory approaches are encouraged, as are more traditional approaches to prose and/or poetic forms.
 With an unusually large, well-published, aesthetically diverse faculty, you'll be stimulated and nurtured as a writer in one of the most exciting cities in the country for emerging literary artists.

 In the Classroom